oggy/temporaries/README.markdown

 # Temporaries

 Set things temporarily and declaratively.
-Perfect for tests!
+Best way to test.

  * Set values of constants.
  * Set values of attributes.